zaxhutchinson/project_radius/nts/notes.md

+**July 15, 2021**
+*Version 0.11 work*
+* I have been struggling to find the reason synapse locations drift into polar clusters.
+After much gnashing of teeth and doubting of reality and testing of code I have discovered that too much incorrect input (negative error rate) causes this.
+I am fairly sure that synapses move away from each other and, depending on their initial distribution over the sphere, congregate in opposing hemispheres.
+When brought together by positive error rates, this solidifies the poles further.
+This seems to be also the reason why the clusters, once they come together, rotate in the same direction.
+This depends on the update order.
+I'm not 100% on how it works, but testing small numbers of synapses (2) produces the same results.
+* Therefore, I have drastically lowered the amount of mask instances in the spike train tests.
+And lowered their spike rate.
+I suspect, if the errror is too small, pattern clusters will congregate where they may.
+Separation of clusters will depend largely on initial location.
+I need just enough to cause patterns to drift away from each other.
+* The impact of repelling signals on location is different for Spherical geometry than open Cartesian coords.
+Is this because the angular positions are bounded?
+A point in 3d coords can simple rocket off out into space to move "away" from all the other points.
+But a point bound to move over a sphere.
+* 0.1 correct to 0.01 incorrect seems to be too low.
+Currently trying 0.1 to 0.05.
+* Turns out that I was moving in the wrong direction.
+0.01 seems too high.
+Lowering to 0.005 improved things a lot.
+It is likely that my learning rate is too high and should be lowered by a factor or two.
+The Pois004 4 distinct pattern comes out nicely.
+All synapses cluster together in separate quardrants (roughly) and connect to the soma along distinct dendrites.
+In this respect, keeping a certain angular distance ensures this dendritic separation.

+**July 14, 2021**
+*Version 0.11 work*
+* Found a really dumb bug.
+I've been generating random latitudes (phi) using -PI to PI, but this clusters everything near the poles.
+This is probably why I'm seeing syns move toward the poles rather than across the equator.
+Fixed (supposedly) to acos(2.0 * rand(0,1) - 1) from this site: https://www.bogotobogo.com/Algorithms/uniform_distribution_sphere.php.
+This occurred to me a while back and I'm not sure why I didn't follow up on it.
+* The above is wrong, too, for my lat-lon method.
+It would work if Phi were a measure from the pole down.
+Must subtract pi/2 to shift the range from -pi/2 to pi/2.

+**July 9-13, 2021**
+*Version 0.11 work*
+* I've started a write up of the current work.
+Today I made a small change to the radial movement code.
+I found that I've been basing synapstic pre-activity on cur_spike-pre_spike.
+This, I think, I wrong.
+It would allow for radial movement if a synapse experienced two temporally near inputs a long time ago.
+Or even just once...and then any time the downstream neuron spikes, it will cause movement.
+I changed it to time-cur_spike.
+This should capture how recently the upstream neuron attached to a synapse spiked in relation to the post_synaptic activity.
+* With the change above, the time_diff_synapse and time_diff_soma in the postsynapstic function were identical.
+Rethinking the soma part, I changed it to document the activity of the soma using cur and pre spike times.
+The more active the neuron is, the more likely a change.
+Run again.
+I doubt this will have a huge impact, but we'll see.

 **July 7, 2021**
 *Version 0.10 work*
 * Added a Poisson-based spike train generator and have tested a single neuron exposed to two overlapping patterns.
 The algorithm(s) nicely separate the two patterns and the overlap inputs move into a space between the two.
 Pushing so that I have a copy of this that works.